jamesorr/mocsy/README.rst

 CO2SYS within 0.005%.

-The mocsy package is described by Orr and Epitalon (2015) and has been compared to other packages that compute marine carbonate chemistry by (Orr et al., 2015).
+The mocsy package is described by Orr and Epitalon (2015) and has been compared to other packages that compute marine carbonate chemistry (Orr et al., 2015).
 More recently, new routinnes were added to propagate uncertainties and compute sensitivities of derived variables to input variables (Orr et al., 2018)